 Mindy came in as a baby to SWR.
 Mindy developed hypoglycemia and dwarfism.
 It is thought their mother was poisoned and only these two siblings developed problems, the rest were released into the wild.

 Located in San Antonio, Texas

 In addition, SWR loves insects.
 We have a variety of tarantulas and love to talk about the benefit of insects to our environment and gardens.

-Ali, a Mexican Fox Squirrel, came in to rehab after a fall and being attacked by dogs.
-He lost half his tail and has walking issues due to permanent neurological damage.
-He is a very happy fellow that would love to teach people about the benefits of squirrels.
+Laila, Mexican Fox Squirrel, came in to rehab after a fall.
+She has malocclusion, which means her teeth are growing wrong and too fast and she cannot be released without having constant care of her teeth.
+She is a very happy and would love to teach people about the benefits of squirrels.